South Africa country profile

 South Africa has one of the continent's biggest and most developed economies.

-Up until 1994 it was ruled by a white minority which enforced a separation of races with its policy called apartheid.
+Up until 1994 it was ruled by a white minority government, which enforced a separation of races with its policy called apartheid.

 The apartheid government eventually negotiated itself out of power after decades of international isolation, armed opposition and mass protests.